craftercms/docs/source/reference/modules/studio.rst

     ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/groovy/whitelist``

 #.
-Remove or comment (adding a ``#`` at the beginning of the line) the expressions that your scripts require
+Add, remove or comment (adding a ``#`` at the beginning of the line) the expressions that your scripts require
 #.
 Update the ``studio-config-override.yaml`` configuration file to load the custom whitelist:

     .. code-block:: yaml
         :caption: *CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml*

         # The location of the default whitelist to use (this will have no effect if the sandbox is disabled)
-        studio.scripting.sandbox.blacklist.path: classpath:crafter/studio/groovy/whitelist
+        studio.scripting.sandbox.whitelist.path: classpath:crafter/studio/groovy/whitelist

 #.
 Restart CrafterCMS